André the Giant: Personal life

 Roussimoff was mentioned in the 1974 Guinness Book of World Records as the then-highest-paid wrestler in history.
-He earned an annual salary of approximately $400,000 at this time.
+He earned an annual salary of approximately $400,000 at that time.

 Robin Christensen is Roussimoff's only child.
 Her mother Jean Christensen (who died in 2008) became acquainted with Roussimoff through the wrestling business around 1972 or 1973.
 Christensen had regular contact with her father, but saw him only five times in her life.
 After his death, Christensen spoke positively about her father and became a guardian of his image and legacy.
+On April 17, 2026, Christensen appeared alongside Nick Hogan at the WWE Hall of Fame, when their respective fathers' WrestleMania III match was inducted as an Immortal Moment.

-In 1989, Roussimoff was arrested and charged with assault after he attacked a KCRG-TV cameraman shooting his match with The Ultimate Warrior at Cedar Rapids, Iowa's Five Seasons Center.
+In 1989, Roussimoff was arrested and charged with assault after he attacked a KCRG-TV cameraman shooting his match with Ultimate Warrior at Cedar Rapids, Iowa's Five Seasons Center.
 While acquitted on the assault charge, he was fined $100 for criminal mischief and ordered to pay KCRG $233 in damage to its equipment.

 William Goldman, the author of the novel and the screenplay of The Princess Bride, wrote in his nonfiction work Which Lie Did I Tell? that Roussimoff was one of the gentlest and most generous people he ever knew.
 Whenever Roussimoff ate with someone in a restaurant, he would pay, but he would also insist on paying when he was a guest.
 On one occasion, after Roussimoff attended a dinner with Arnold Schwarzenegger and Wilt Chamberlain, Schwarzenegger had quietly moved to the cashier to pay before Roussimoff could, but then found himself being physically lifted, carried from his table and deposited on top of his car by Roussimoff and Chamberlain.

-Roussimoff owned a ranch in Ellerbe, North Carolina, looked after by two of his close friends.
+Roussimoff owned a ranch in Ellerbe, North Carolina since the 1970s.
+Starting in 1980, Andre would also live at this ranch with both his close friend Frenchy Bernard and Bernard's then-wife Jackie.
 When he was not on the road, he loved spending time at the ranch, where he tended to his cattle, played with his dogs, and entertained friends.
 While there were custom-made chairs and a few other modifications in his home to accommodate his size, tales that everything in his home was custom-made for a large man are said to be exaggerated.
 Since Roussimoff could not easily go shopping due to his fame and size, he was known to spend hours watching and purchasing items from the shopping channel QVC.

+Roussimoff was good friends with fellow professional wrestler William Eadie better known as Ax.
+In a 2016 interview Eadie revealed that Roussimoff was the godfather of his two daughters.